 However, if your implant isn’t stable right away, we might cover it up with gum tissue to protect the implant while it heals.
 If that’s the case, you will need a surgery to reveal the implant so we can place a healing cap or dental crown.
-This used to be the way all implant procedures were done, but modern practice favors immediate placement.
+This used to be the way all implant procedures were done, but modern practice favors immediate placement of crowns or bridges.

 Thus, while most people only need one implant surgery, some people may require three or four to achieve best results.
 During your consultation, we’ll let you know what you can expect.